-While I studied photography in vocational school back more decades than seem possible, and worked as a wedding photography assistant/photographer for a number of years and continue to do event photography, I get immense pleasure from nature photography.
-I have countless drives filled with thousands upon thousands of images, yet I continue taking more.
+While I have many interests, I get immense pleasure from nature photography.
 It is hard to put into words the magic of being outside with camera, wandering around, focusing on what I see in that moment, and photographing bits of it.
 It is my nirvana.